rchillyard/Flog/README.md

     Map[K, T]
     Option[T]
     Try[T]
-    Future[T] (this produces two log messages: on initiation and completion) Either[L, R] (where each of L and R are Loggable) and _Product_ type up to _Product7_ (case classes and tuples) where each member type is _Loggable_.
+    Future[T] (this produces two log messages: on promise and completion) Either[L, R] (where each of L and R are Loggable) and _Product_ type up to _Product7_ (case classes and tuples) where each member type is _Loggable_.

 Please see worksheets/FlogExamples.sc for examples of usage.
-Additionally, see any of the spec files, especially_FlogSpec_ for more definition on how to use the package.
+Additionally, see any of the spec files, especially _FlogSpec_ for more definition on how to use the package.

 ### Variations
 It is possible to change the behavior of the Flog instance by invoking one of the methods:

     def disabled: Flog
-    def forClass[T: ClassTag]: Flog
     def withLogFunction(logFunc: LogFunction): Flog

 The default logger function uses _org.slf4j.LoggerFactory.getLogger_ to provide a logger.